HRI believes that every parent wants the best for their children, and that parents are the most important teachers in

 In Haiti, an estimated 30,000 children are living in orphanages.

 Sadly, most of these children are not orphans; 80% have one or two living parents who, due to extreme poverty and limited resources, are forced to make the heart-breaking decision to abandon their children.
 Without a family support system, abandoned children bear unimaginable suffering.
 The trauma and poverty-related stress children experience before and during institutionalized care can have lasting health and developmental consequences.
-Additionally, orphans who age out of the system are vulnerable to exploitation, gang involvement, abuse and prostitution.
+Additionally, orphans who age out of the system are vulnerable to exploitation, drug use, gang involvement, abuse, trafficking and prostitution.
 These risk factors, combined with limited access to educational opportunities, chronic malnutrition and poor access to health care, further perpetuate a vicious cycle of poverty.
 This is why HRI not only works to prevent children from being abandoned into orphanages, but we also work with orphanages to improve the quality of care as well as provide life-skills and micro-enterprise trainings to youth in orphanages who will soon be aging-out.

 All donor information, including names, beneficiaries, gift amounts, estate sizes, etc., is kept strictly confidential by HRI and its authorized staff unless permission is obtained from the donor to release the information.